Anapriline Reneval, tablets 40 mg 112 pcs

 Cimetidine increases bioavailability.

-Limits the clearance of xanthines (except diphylline).
+Reduces the clearance of xanthines (except difillin).

 The hypotensive effect is weakened by glucocorticosteroids.

-The cardiac glycosides, methyldopa, reserpine and guanfacine, antiarrhythmic drugs increase the risk of developing or worsening bradycardia, atrioventricular block, cardiac arrest and heart failure.
+Cardiac glycosides, methyldopa, reserpine and guanfacine, antiarrhythmic drugs increase the risk of developing or worsening bradycardia, atrioventricular block, cardiac arrest and heart failure.

 Nifedipine can lead to a significant decrease in blood pressure.